 I’d highly recommend it, but it has to be FloatHub UK – outstanding!

-Go to my Instagram page @ArthritisFoodie to enter the competition.
-FloatHub UK are kindly giving away two floating experiences, one for you and a friend – all you have to do is comment on this post with the friend that you’d take with you, like this post, and follow @floathubuk & @arthritisfoodie.
-Winners will be announced (xxxx).@arthitisfoodie
+Go to my Instagram page @ArthritisFoodie to enter the competition launching in January 2020.
+FloatHub UK will kindly be giving away two floating experiences, one for you and a friend – all you have to do is comment on the post with the friend that you’d take with you, like the post, and follow @floathubuk & @arthritisfoodie.@arthitisfoodie

 How much does it cost to do a Float?

-- If you are a founding member, one float is just an additional £44 a month.
+- If you aren’t a member, a single float is £55.

 - If you make referrals as a member, you get credited with a float too.

-- As mentioned earlier, if you work in the emergency services you can float for free, or if you want to volunteer to ern a float, you can.
+- As mentioned earlier, if you work in the emergency services you can float for free, or if you want to volunteer to earn a float, you can.

 What’s included in the membership?